Center for Population Health

 The Center for Population Health within the Sanford Heimarck School of Health Professions is an innovative, interdisciplinary center designed to address the multifaceted health challenges facing communities.

-Programs within the Center for Population Health include healthcare leadership, social work, sociology, and public health.
+Programs within the Center for Population Health include healthcare administration, healthcare financial management, healthcare leadership, long-term care administration, public health, social work, and sociology.

 The Sanford Heimarck School of Health Professions Difference